The Kepler Track is a 60km loop in Fiordland National Park, New Zealand.

 Fun fact: The stars are so mesmerising in this part of the world that Richard Henry, Fiordland’s first ranger, named the Kepler Mountains after 17th century German astronomer Johannes Kepler.

-How to make bookings for the Kepler Track and how much does it cost?
+How to make bookings for the Kepler Track?

 The cost of the huts has recently seen an increase to international visitors.
 The huts now cost 130$ per person per night regardless of age.